 ring, ring, it’s two am, and just like Duchamp said, language

-, even when a pink Princess touchtone belts out
+is no damn good, even when a pink Princess touchtone belts out

 its best Lionel Richie (Hello?)
 It’s hard to keep your eye